 Lab lie-down: Our comfort tests use lasers to monitor spinal alignment.

-Instead, our lab partners in Europe scientifically test the most important factors, including comfort for both male and female body types, stabilisation, sagging over time, sweat resistance and more.
+Instead, our lab partners in Europe scientifically test the most important factors, including body support for petite and large builds, stability, sagging resistance, breathability and more.

 We’ve also looked at aspects relating to the sustainability and environmental impact of each mattress, including what materials it’s made from and how easy it is to clean and recycle.